lambdatronic/matrix-viz/README.md

 Copyright © 2014-2022 Gary W. Johnson (lambdatronic@gmail.com)

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the terms of the Eclipse Public License version 2.0 (EPLv2).
+See LICENSE.txt in this directory for more information.